 God loves to take the ridiculous and turn it into the miraculous.
 All He needs is a little branch like you and me that’s going to say, “Okay, I’m pruned!
 Obviously, You intend for me to bear fruit not only in my attitude, but also in my actions.”

-Sometimes God needs to clip and prune us so we can reach our full potential in bearing fruit.
-Trust His loving hand as you go into this new year.
+Sometimes God needs to cleanse, clip, and prune us so we can reach our full potential in bearing fruit.
+But you can trust His loving hand as you go into this new year.
 Just rest and abide in Him—and His pruning will make you prosper!